 A thermocouple is a safety device that senses heat from the flame and allows the gas to stay on.
-If the thermocouple cools or fails it will think the heat is not present and shutdown the flow of gas to the heat or combustion area.
+If the thermocouple cools or fails it will think the heat is not present and shut the flow of gas to the heat or combustion area.

 How Does it Work?

-Often the main reason is actual failure or excessive carbon and or debris build up.
+Often the main reason is actual failure or excessive carbon or debris build up.
 The rest of this article will cover the cleaning of a thermocouple and extending its life.

 The 8 Simple Steps…

 Once you have located the thermocouple, turn the gas off to the furnace.
 After that, unscrew the thermocouple from the control box and take it out from where it’s attached near the pilot light.

 Locating the Thermocouple & Gas Control Box on a Patio Heater